RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

 top_5 = [doc for _, doc in ranked[:5]]

-For real-time use cases where re-ranking latency is unacceptable: use a stronger bi-encoder at retrieval time (e.g., bge-large-en-v1.5) and skip the cross-encoder.
-You trade some precision for latency.
-That tradeoff is explicit and measurable — unlike the implicit precision loss of weak retrieval with no re-ranking.
+For real-time use cases where re-ranking latency is unacceptable, I usually use a stronger bi-encoder at retrieval time, such as bge-large-en-v1.5, and skip the cross-encoder.
+That trades some precision for latency.
+I prefer making that tradeoff explicit and measurable instead of accepting the hidden precision loss of weak retrieval with no re-ranking.

 4. Hybrid search: when BM25 helps and when it doesn't

-Pure vector search underperforms on exact-match queries — product SKUs, case numbers, person names, specific version strings.
-If your corpus is full of identifiers, you need a keyword component.
+Pure vector search can underperform on exact-match queries — product SKUs, case numbers, person names, specific version strings.
+When I see a corpus full of identifiers, I test a keyword component.

-Hybrid search combines dense retrieval (vector similarity) with sparse retrieval (BM25 keyword scoring) and merges the result lists using Reciprocal Rank Fusion.
-In practice, most modern vector databases (Qdrant, Weaviate, Pinecone) implement this natively — prefer the native implementation over a custom one.
+Hybrid search combines dense retrieval with sparse retrieval.
+Dense retrieval uses vector similarity.
+Sparse retrieval uses BM25 keyword scoring.
+The result lists are then merged, often with Reciprocal Rank Fusion.
+In practice, many vector databases (Qdrant, Weaviate, Pinecone) support this natively.
+I prefer the native implementation when it is available instead of maintaining a custom one.

-The alpha parameter (weight between dense and sparse scoring) needs to be tuned on your actual dataset.
-Start at 0.5.
-In my experience: financial and legal corpora trend toward alpha 0.3–0.4 (more keyword weight), general-purpose knowledge bases toward 0.6–0.7 (more semantic weight).
-Measure the change with your RAGAS benchmark before shipping.
+The alpha parameter, which weights dense versus sparse scoring, needs to be tuned on the actual dataset.
+I start at 0.5.
+In the evaluations I have run, I have sometimes seen financial and legal corpora move toward alpha 0.3–0.4, with more keyword weight.
+I have also seen general-purpose knowledge bases move toward 0.6–0.7, with more semantic weight.
+Before shipping, I measure the change with the RAGAS benchmark.

-One mistake I see often: teams add hybrid search before they've fixed chunking, because hybrid search sounds more sophisticated and requires fewer changes to the index.
-It doesn't fix a chunking problem.
-If your chunks are semantically incoherent, adding BM25 gives you incoherent chunks retrieved by two methods instead of one.
+One mistake I see often: hybrid search gets added before chunking is fixed, because it sounds more sophisticated and requires fewer changes to the index.
+It does not fix a chunking problem.
+If the chunks are semantically incoherent, adding BM25 gives me incoherent chunks retrieved by two methods instead of one.

 5. Metadata filtering before you scale

-A failure mode that only appears at scale: your vector index grows to millions of documents, query latency climbs, and you respond by adding more compute.
-The underlying issue is that you're doing full-corpus similarity search when you only need a subset.
+A failure mode that only appears at scale: the vector index grows to millions of documents, query latency climbs, and the first response is to add more compute.
+In my workloads, I usually look for a filtering problem first.

-Metadata filtering — filtering to a subset of documents before or after similarity search — is cheaper than better hardware and solves a class of problems that embedding improvements can't address.
+Metadata filtering — filtering to a subset of documents before or after similarity search — can be cheaper than better hardware.
+It also solves a class of problems that embedding improvements cannot address.

-Pre-filtering: "retrieve only documents from Q3 2024", "retrieve only policy documents for customer tier Premium".
+Pre-filtering examples: "retrieve only documents from Q3 2024", "retrieve only policy documents for customer tier Premium".
 These reduce effective index size before the expensive similarity operation.
-Post-filtering: "filter out any chunk whose document has superseded: true", "filter out chunks with a confidence score below threshold".
+Post-filtering examples: "filter out any chunk whose document has superseded: true", "filter out chunks with a confidence score below threshold".
 These clean up noisy results after retrieval.

-Both require that your metadata schema at index time is designed for the filters you'll need at query time.
-Design it before you need it.
-If you're indexing documents with a created_at date but your most frequent query type is "show me current regulations" and you have no effective_through field, you'll be filtering by date when you should be filtering by policy status — and you'll need a full reindex to fix it.
+Both require a metadata schema designed at index time for the filters I will need at query time.
+I design it before I need it.
+If I index documents with a created_at date but the most frequent query type is "show me current regulations", I also need a policy-status concept such as effective_through or an equivalent field.
+Without it, I end up filtering by date when I should be filtering by status, and the fix usually requires a full reindex.

 6. Embedding model selection: the last lever

-After chunking, re-ranking, and optionally hybrid search, your retrieval quality should be substantially higher than baseline.
-At this point, the embedding model becomes the last lever to pull.
+After chunking, re-ranking, and optionally hybrid search, retrieval quality has usually been higher than the baseline in the systems I evaluate.
+At that point, the embedding model becomes the last lever I pull.

-The cases where embedding model choice makes a material difference: domain-specific vocabulary that general models haven't seen in sufficient training volume — clinical notes, niche legal terminology, specialized financial instruments.
-And multilingual retrieval where language-specific fine-tuning matters.
+In my work, embedding model choice has mattered most in two cases.
+The first is domain-specific vocabulary that general models may not have seen in sufficient training volume: clinical notes, niche legal terminology, specialized financial instruments.
+The second is multilingual retrieval, where language-specific fine-tuning can matter.

-When fine-tuning is worth it: if you have a labeled retrieval dataset (query → relevant document pairs) of at least 500–1000 examples, fine-tuning a bi-encoder on your domain can yield 5–15 points of recall improvement.
-That's meaningful but expensive — dataset collection, training infrastructure, re-indexing the full corpus on every model update.
+When fine-tuning is worth it: I only consider fine-tuning when I have a labeled retrieval dataset, such as query → relevant document pairs, with enough examples to evaluate changes reliably.
+Fine-tuning a bi-encoder on the domain can improve recall, but it adds real cost: dataset collection, training infrastructure, and re-indexing the full corpus on every model update.

 The category frame